NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/recentchanges.md

 -   Upgraded to latest version of VTK
 -   Fixed bug in loading of SUM pointing files in the custom "Image" tab
 -   Fixed bug in loading of custom perspective images where images were flipped
+-   Added LORRI, MVIC and LEISA tabs for HYDRA and NIX moons of PLUTO
+-   Added HYDRA and NIX to the data pipeline

 ### July 13, 2015